 #14 Pygmalion (George Bernard Shaw)

 Pygmalion both delighted and scandalised its first audiences in 1914.
-When I first read this play in 2011 I was equalled delighted.
+When I first read this play in 2011 I was equally delighted.
 A wonderfully witty reworking of the classical tale of the sculptor Pygmalion, who falls in love with his perfect female statue.
-However it is also a barbed attack on the British class system and a statement of Shaw’s feminist views.
-This is just one of the Irish Playwrights many plays on the essential-reading-list.
+However, it is also a barbed attack on the British class system and a statement of Shaw’s feminist views.
+This is just one of many Irish Playwrights we love at StageMilk!

 Note: this play went on to be made into the well loved musical theatre classic, My Fair Lady.